Dry Ten Martini Problem in the non-critical case: Motivations and Main Results

-We say $(\alpha, A)$ is \textit{almost reducible} if the closure of its analytical conjugacy class contains a constant.
-It is known that $(\alpha, S_{E}^{\lambda})$ are almost reducible for \textit{all} $\alpha$ and \textit{all} $0<\lambda<1$ \cite{Aab,Aac}, however, reducibility can't be always expectable (in fact, it is not reducible when $\alpha $ is very Liouvillean \cite{AYZ}).
-Here, The first key novelty is that we develop a \textit{quantitative version of Aubry duality}, which reveals that quantitative estimates of the conjugacy implies quantitative estimates of the almost localized eigenfunctions of the dual operators, as a consequence, for any spectral gap boundary $E$, $(\alpha, S_{E}^{\lambda})$ can not be conjugated to a cocycle which is too close to the identity.
-The second novelty is that we develop a \textit{generalized Moser-P\"oschel argument} assuming only the almost reducibility, and prove that for some positive or negative $\tau$, $(\alpha, S_{E+\tau}^{\lambda})$ is uniformly hyperbolic with $N_{\lambda,\alpha}(E+\tau)=N_{\lambda,\alpha}(E)$, then strictly monotonicity of the integrated density of states restricted to the spectrum implies the openness of the corresponding gap.
-To validate the \textit{quantitative Aubry dual} and the \textit{generalized Moser-P\"oschel argument}, we develop \textit{quantitative almost reducibility}, which is based on the global almost reducibility theory (also known as Almost reducibility Conjecture(ARC)) developed by Avila \cite{Aglobal,Aac,avila2} and the local almost reducibility theory developed by Hou-You \cite{HoY}.
-We also mention that this new strategy has been proved to be powerful in later works \cite{GYZ,LYZZ}.
+The first key novelty is that we develop a \textit{quantitative version of Aubry duality}, which reveals that quantitative estimates of the conjugacy imply quantitative estimates of the almost localized eigenfunctions of the dual operators, as a consequence, for any spectral gap boundary $E$, $(\alpha, A^{(\lambda,E)})$ can not be conjugated to a cocycle which is too close to the identity.
+The second novelty is that we develop a \textit{generalized Moser-P\"oschel argument} assuming only the almost reducibility, and prove the existence of some $\tau' \in \R \setminus \{0\}$, such that the cocycle $(\alpha,A^{(\lambda,E+\tau')})$ is uniformly hyperbolic with $N_{\lambda,\alpha}(E+\tau')=N_{\lambda,\alpha}(E)$, which implies the openness of the corresponding gap.
+To validate the \textit{quantitative Aubry dual} and the \textit{generalized Moser-P\"oschel argument}, we develop \textit{quantitative almost reducibility}, which is based on the global almost reducibility theory, specifically the proof of the Almost Reducibility Conjecture (ARC) developed by Avila \cite{Aglobal,Aac,avila2}, and the local almost reducibility theory developed by Hou-You \cite{HoY}.

+We point out that even though the Dry Ten Martini problem was known already in the Diophantine case, it is worthwhile to carry out the argument even in that case since the new approach provides the first quantitative estimates on the size of gaps for this case (those are developed in those later works \cite{LYZZ}).